Reimagining Family Justice: Innovation, insight and impact in Children Law

 • Gain insights that you can bring into your everyday practice

-Hot off the press - Rapid-fire legal updates and case law insights from the Unit team and guest KC.
+Hot off the press - Rapid-fire legal updates and case law insights from the Unit team.
 Stay ahead of the curve with the latest on Section 37 directions, risk assessments and family law developments.

 Substance testing on trial: Rethinking evidence in Family Courts – In partnership with our lead sponsor, DNA Legal, this session lifts the lid on how drug and alcohol testing is transforming, and sometimes distorting, decision-making in children cases.
 From the risks of miscarriage of justice through misunderstood cut-off levels, to emerging tech that distinguishes use from exposure, this is a must-attend for future-focused advocates.
 Includes practical tools, real-life case insight and an interactive quiz to sharpen your courtroom approach.